English

 What is a Content Node

-Inside every PuppyOne Project is a Content Node tree, much like a cloud file system.
+Inside every PuppyOne Project is a content tree, much like a cloud file system.
 You can create folders, store JSON data, edit Markdown documents, and upload attachments, and AI agents can read and write those contents directly.

-Unlike a traditional table-based model, the Content Node tree supports both structured data and unstructured documents, with arbitrary nesting for greater flexibility.
+Unlike a traditional table-based model, the content tree supports both structured data and unstructured documents, with arbitrary nesting for greater flexibility.

 Four node types